alonitac/VMware25/tutorials/windows_ad_intro.md

 Amazon EC2 (Elastic Compute Cloud) is a web service that provides resizable compute capacity in the cloud.
 It allows users to create and manage virtual machines, commonly referred to as "instances", which can be launched in a matter of minutes and configured with custom hardware, network settings, and operating systems.
+It allows users to create and manage virtual machines, commonly referred to as "instances", which can be launched in a matter of minutes and configured with custom hardware, network settings, and operating systems.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/).